freeCodeCamp/open-api/README.md

 * serve the frontend of freeCodeCamp
 * an implementation of the freeCodeCamp's open-data policy
-* allow developers to build applications around the freeCodeCamp's eco-system and its open data sets.
+* allow developers to build applications around the freeCodeCamp's eco-system and its open data sets

 ## Contributing